-I love this hair conditioner for curly hair because it’s three Curly Girl Method products in one: a co-wash, conditioner, and leave-in conditioner.
-Moisturising ingredients like aloe vera hydrate and define curls without weighing them down.
-And since this conditioner is so lightweight, it works great to co-wash hair.
+I love this hair conditioner for curly hair!
+It contains moisturizing ingredients like aloe vera that hydrate and define curls without weighing them down.
 Plus, strengthening vegan micro-proteins promote healthy hair growth.

 If you’re looking for a Curly Girl Method product to deep condition and strengthen your locks, look no further.
-Curl Recovery & Protection Mask provides a balance of protein and moisturising ingredients that penetrate the hair shaft, strengthening from the outside in.
+Curl Crush™ Hair Mask provides a balance of protein and moisturizing ingredients that penetrate the hair shaft, strengthening from the outside in.

 This Curly Girl Method approved product defines curls without leaving a crunchy cast.
-Use Curl Activator Cream in wet hair to create frizz-free, bouncy curls, or on dry to hair to reactivate wilted curls.
+Use Curl Crush™ Defining Cream in wet hair to create frizz-free, bouncy curls, or on dry to hair to reactivate wilted curls.

-I use HairLust Hair & Scalp Detox Scrub whenever I accidentally use a product that contains silicones, waxes, or mineral oils.
-I love Hair & Scalp Detox Scrub because it gently clarifies my hair and scalp.
-And since it’s formulated moisturising aloe vera, I know that it’s not going to dry out my curls.
+I use Hairlust Scalp Delight™ Detox Scrub whenever I accidentally use a product that contains silicones, waxes, or mineral oils.
+I love Scalp Delight™ Detox Scrub because it gently clarifies my hair and scalp.
+And since it’s formulated moisturizing aloe vera, I know that it’s not going to dry out my curls.

 This handy scalp brush is seriously a lifesaver!
 A minute may not sound like a long time, but your fingers can get very tired when you’re co-washing hair!
 That’s why I love this simple solution.
 With an ergonomic grip and soft bristles, it helps me to cleanse my hair and massage my scalp without tiring out my fingers.